 When a person is dependent on morphine, their central nervous system relies on the drug for normal function because of changes in the brain’s chemical structure.
 If someone who’s dependent on morphine suddenly stops using it, they may experience withdrawal.

-Opioid withdrawal can vary for each person.
-Morphine withdrawal could be mild, moderate or severe.
-The symptoms and duration of the morphine withdrawal timeline can depend on the person as well, including their physical attributes and history of substance use.
+Opioid withdrawal can vary for each person, both in symptoms and severity.
+The morphine withdrawal timeline depends on the person as well, including their physical attributes and history of substance use.

 Morphine Withdrawal Symptoms

 Morphine withdrawal side effects can be physical and psychological.
 Opioid detox is often uncomfortable, which is why many people rely on professional treatment to help.
 Possible morphine withdrawal side effects include:

 Morphine withdrawal isn’t life-threatening in most cases, but it can be a deterrent to someone who wants to stop using the substance or pursue addiction treatment.

 Everyone’s period of detoxing from morphine can be different, but there is a general guide for short-acting morphine: